eclipse-iceoryx/iceoryx2/FAQ.md

 To circumvent this, you could use the size of the last sent sample as `initial_max_slice_len` and use the `Static` allocation strategy.

+## The package 'iceoryx2-ffi' does not contain this feature: libc_platform

+In order to use the `iceoryx2` feature flags when building the `iceoryx2-ffi` crate standalone, you needs to prefix the feature with `iceoryx2/`, e.g. `--features iceoryx2/libc_platform.`.